Baa Baa Black Sheep

 The lambs of some breeds are born black or red and their fleeces

 lighten as they get older.
-When Tunis lambs are born, they are red or tan in color.
+When Tunis or California Red lambs are born, they are red or tan in color.
 As they grow, their fleeces gradually whiten, though they retain the red or tan color on their legs and face.
-Most Suffolk lambs are born black and will eventually grow white wool.
+Most Suffolk lambs are born black, but will eventually grow white wool.
 Romanov lambs are born black, but lighten to a soft silver grey as they make their fleece, a mixture of hair and wool.

 One of the most uniquely-colored breeds is the Jacob.
 The Jacob's